rcltech/hall-booking-system/express-app/README.md

 `npm run develop`

 Push to Heroku for testing.
+This is **not recommended** because [Travis CI](https://travis-ci.org/) is able to automatically deploy to Heroku after testing the express-app.

 `npm run push-heroku`

 ### API Endpoints
 Start with [https://hall-booking-system.herokuapp.com](https://hall-booking-system.herokuapp.com)

-1. Query all bookings for home page: `/` (get request)
+1. Query all rooms for corresponding booking info: `/room` (get request)
 1. Create a new booking: `/booking/create` (post request)